 2. Optical Particle Counter (OPC)

 OPCs use a laser to count particles with light-scattering technology.
-The particles can be separated based on their size (0.3–25µm) allowing a user to collect data based on a total sample or specific to a targeted size of particle without the use of impactors or other size selective devices.
+The particles can be separated based on their size (0.3–25µm) allowing a user to collect data based on a total sample or specific to a targeted particle size without the use of impactors or other size-selective devices.